-Subject to the Supervisory Board's approval, the Executive Board is authorised to disapply shareholders' pre-emptive rights to bonds with conversion rights or options on shares in Deutsche Börse AG in the following cases: (i) For the purpose of eliminating fractions; (ii) If a bond's issue price is not significantly lower than the theoretical market value calculated using recognised financial and mathematical methods and the sum of the shares attributable to these bonds does not exceed 10 per cent of the share capital; (iii) To grant the holders of conversion rights and/or options on shares in Deutsche Börse AG as many pre-emptive rights as they would be entitled to after exercising these rights, for the purpose of eliminating dilution.
+The Executive Board is authorised, subject to the approval of the Supervisory Board, to disapply share-holders' pre-emptive rights to bonds with conversion or option rights to shares of Deutsche Börse AG in the following cases: (i) to eliminate fractions, (ii) if the issue price of a bond does not fall materially short of the theoretical fair value determined in accordance with recognised financial techniques and the total number of shares attributable to these bonds does not exceed 10 per cent of the share capital, (iii) to grant the holders of conversion or option rights to shares of Deutsche Börse AG options as compensation for dilutive effects to the same extent as they would be entitled to receive after exercising these rights.

-The bonds may also be issued by German or foreign-domiciled companies affiliated with Deutsche Börse AG in accordance with sections 15 ff. of the AktG.
-As a result, the share capital was increased conditionally by up to €19,300,000 (contingent capital 2014).
-So far, no use has been made of the authorisation to issue convertible bonds and/or bonds with warrants.
+The bonds may also be issued by companies based in Germany or abroad that are affiliated with Deutsche Börse AG within the meaning of sections 15ff. of the Aktiengesetz (AktG, German Stock Corporation Act).
+Accordingly, the share capital was contingently increased by up to €19,300,000 (contingent capital 2014).
+To date, the authorisation to issue convertible bonds and/or bonds with warrants has not been exercised.